al3x/al3x.net/about.md

 <h2 class="intro">About the author and this site.</h2>

 I'm Alex Payne.
 I go by `al3x` online.
-I've been writing here for many years, much longer than the [archive](https://al3x.net/archive.html) covers.
+I've been writing here for many years, much longer than the trimmed-down [archive](https://al3x.net/archive.html) covers.

 I currently spend most of my time supporting organizations and campaigns that I care about.
 I serve as chair of the national [Tech Committee](http://www.dsausa.org/tech_committee) for the [Democratic Socialists of America](http://www.dsausa.org/) and am a founding board member of [Business For A Better Portland](https://www.bbpdx.org/).

 I was cofounder and CTO of [Simple](https://www.simple.com/), an online bank.
 Before that I was one of the first employees at [Twitter](https://twitter.com/), where I started their developer platform team.
 I've written code for campaigns, nonprofits, unions, a defense/intelligence contractor, and a variety of [open source projects](https://github.com/al3x).
 I coauthored _[Programming Scala](http://shop.oreilly.com/product/0636920033073.do)_ (O'Reilly, 2009), started the [Emerging Languages](https://al3x.net/2014/09/16/thoughts-on-five-years-of-emerging-languages.html) conference, presented at [events](/events.html) around the world, and have taught at [Recurse Center](https://www.recurse.com/) and [Turing School](http://turing.io/).
-I'm an [investor](https://angel.co/al3xpayne) in a number of businesses, primarily companies delivering measurable social impact and/or building infrastructural technology.
+I'm also an [investor](https://angel.co/al3xpayne) in a number of businesses, primarily companies delivering measurable social and environmental impact and/or building infrastructural technology.

 I live in Portland, Oregon with my wife, [Nicole Brodeur](http://nicoleabrodeur.com), two cats, an anxious pitbull, and a rotating cast of foster dogs.
-I like [playing strange records for people](https://soundcloud.com/a-l-e-x-payne) and spending time in the beautiful State of Oregon.
+I like [playing records for people](https://soundcloud.com/a-l-e-x-payne) and spending time in the beautiful State of Oregon.

 - - -